DarraghReid/krafts/README.md

 * The filter toggle button was dropped in favaour of displaying the sorting dropdown as is.

 * On smaller to medium screens, the all menu items and links in the header and represented by icons, with no text on small screens, and minimal text on medium screens.
-The search bar is toggled with a search icon on these screen sizez.
+The search bar is toggled with a search icon on these screen sisez.

 * Also, on the header, a progress bar was included to indicate to the user how close they are to qualifying for free delivery.